Up to 50% off sofas & mattresses — limited‑time deals.

 How We Tested It

-We tested these sofas the way most people do: long TV sessions, short naps, working from a laptop, and hosting.
-Each model was scored across eight categories—comfort, support, cooling, cleaning, durability, assembly, layout practicality, and value—then compared across different room sizes and sitting styles.
-The goal wasn’t to pick a single “best” sofa for everyone, but to make the trade-offs clear before you commit to a specific feel and footprint.
+We tested these sofas the way most people actually use them: long TV sessions, short naps, laptop work, and hosting.
+Each model was scored on a 5-point scale across eight categories—comfort, support, cooling, cleaning, durability, assembly, layout practicality, and value—then compared across room sizes and sitting styles.
+The goal was not to pick one sofa for everyone, but to make the trade-offs clear before you commit to a specific feel and footprint.

 HAY: Our Testing Experience